Choi Si-won

-Choi Si-won (Korean: 최시원; born 7 April 1986), known mononymously as Siwon, is a South Korean singer, songwriter, model, and actor known for his work as a member of South Korean boy group Super Junior.
-Choi committed as special representative of UNICEF Korea for children’s issues over the last four years before he was chosen as UNICEF regional ambassador for East Asia and Pacific in November 2019.
+Choi Si-won (Korean: 최시원; born April 7, 1986), known mononymously as Siwon, is a South Korean singer, songwriter, model, and actor, known for his work as a member of South Korean boy group Super Junior.
+Choi was a special representative for UNICEF Korea from 2015 to 2019, before being chosen as a UNICEF East Asia and Pacific Regional Office ambassador in November 2019.

 Aside from being a member of Super Junior, Choi has also ventured into solo activities, mainly acting.
 He played lead roles in the Korean dramas Oh!
-My Lady (2010), Poseidon (2011), Revolutionary Love (2017), and My Fellow Citizens!
-(2019) and had supporting roles in Athena: Goddess of War (2010), The King of Dramas (2012) and She Was Pretty (2015).
-Choi has also participated in various Chinese language films such as Helios, To the Fore and Dragon Blade.
+My Lady (2010), Poseidon (2011), Revolutionary Love (2017), My Fellow Citizens!
+(2019), and Love Is for Suckers (2022) and had supporting roles in Athena: Goddess of War (2010), The King of Dramas (2012), She Was Pretty (2015), and Bloodhounds (2023).
+Choi has also participated in various Chinese language films such as Helios, To the Fore, and Dragon Blade.

-Choi Si-won is a representative for Audi Korea.
-In 2015, Choi Si-won was chosen by the Swiss luxury watchmaker brand Piaget as their youngest Asian model.
-As in 2016, Choi Si-won is listed in Forbes magazine "30 Under 30 Asia".
-Si-won is described as "one of South Korea’s most sought-after singers and actors".

-Choi Si-won will be producer of an upcoming film.
-In 2015, Choi Siwon with EnterMedia Pictures (CEO Lee Dong Hoon) purchased the rights to the 2011 Daum webtoon "Interview," authored by Rude Vico (romanized from the Korean 루드비코).

-In October 2015, Choi Si-won became the first Korean to reach 5 million Twitter followers.

 Early life

-Choi was born in Seoul, South Korea, on 10 February 1987.
+Choi was born in Seoul, South Korea, on April 7, 1986.
 He has one younger sister, Ji-won.
 His father was the former CEO of Boryung Medicine, a pharmaceutical company.
+Choi graduated from Apgu Jeong High School in February 2006 and from Inha University in February 2012 alongside fellow member Kim Ryeowook.

 Career

 Choi was scouted by a talent agent from SM Entertainment when he was 16 as he was waiting for friends in front of his high school.
 The agent recommended him to audition for the company's Starlight Casting System.
 He auditioned without his parents' approval; his parents were notified only after he passed the auditions.
 Although his parents allowed him to sign a contract with SM Entertainment, they did not give him any help because they wanted him to take responsibility for his actions.

 He later moved into dormitories with fellow trainees and was trained in areas of singing, acting, dancing as well as languages.
 He was featured in a music video of The Grace's Dana whilst he was being trained as a solo singer in 2003.
-A year after, Choi made a brief appearance in family drama, Precious Family and again in 2005 in the KBS romance comedy drama Eighteen, Twenty-Nine as young Kang Bong-man, while in 2006 he played the supporting role of Park Sang-woo in romance melodrama Spring Waltz.
+A year after, Choi made a brief appearance in family drama Precious Family, and again in 2005 in the KBS romance comedy drama Eighteen, Twenty-Nine as young Kang Bong-man, while in 2006 he played the supporting role of Park Sang-woo in romance melodrama Spring Waltz.